Chern class and Riemann-Roch theorem for cohomology theory without homotopy invariance: Push-forward for projective morphisms

 \item[{\rm(3)}] {\rm(}Transitivity{\rm)} \; For another regular projective morphism $f' : Z \hra Y$ in $\cC$ of relative dimension $r'$, the composite morphism

 agrees with $(f \circ f')_\push$\,. \item[{\rm(4)}] {\rm(}Base-change property{\rm)} \; Let

-be a commutative diagram in $\cC$ such that $f$ and $f'$ are regular projective morphisms of relative dimension $r$ and such that $\alpha$ and $\beta$ are closed immersions.
+be a commutative diagram in $\cC$, where $f$ and $f'$ are regular projective morphisms of relative dimension $r$, and $\alpha$ is a closed immersion.
 Let $U$ be an open subset of $Y$ for which the following square is cartesian{\rm:}